Canon 200D versus Sony A6000

 An illustration of the physical size and weight of the Canon 200D and the Sony A6000 is provided in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All size dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 200D – represents 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6000 is notably smaller (29 percent) than the Canon 200D.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6000 is considerably smaller (66 percent) than the Canon 200D.
 Moreover, the A6000 is markedly lighter (24 percent) than the 200D.
 In this context, it is worth noting that neither the 200D nor the A6000 are weather-sealed.